The City and the City (TV series): Synopsis

 Tyador Borlú, a detective in Besźel, is given the task of solving the murder of Mahalia Geary.
 He is assisted by Constable Lizbyet Corwi.
 After posters of Mahalia are placed around the city, Borlú receives an anonymous tip from a woman in Ul Qoma, despite no posters having been placed there.
 He determines she must have seen it by illegally looking across the border into Besźel.
 Corwi acquires a tape containing evidence that the murder was committed in Ul Qoma, and the investigation is transferred to the Ul Qoman police.
 Borlú travels to there to assist to detective Quissima Dhatt.

 In a series of flashbacks, Borlú is haunted by memories of his wife Katrynia.
 They had met on a trip to Ul Qoma, where she had attended a lecture by writer David Bowden, who espouses his theory of the existence of a hidden third city named Orciny.
 After being turned down by Bowden at a bar, Katrynia attempted suicide by drowning, but was saved by Borlú; she returned to Besźel with him and they married.
 Katrynia met Bowden again when he took a trip to Besźel, and disappeared that night.
 Borlú suspects she entered one of the Dissensi, disputed zones belonging to neither of the two cities, in pursuit of Orciny.

 In Ul Qoma, Borlú discovers that Mahalia was an archaeology student and admirer of Bowden who worked at a dig site where inexplicable artifacts are being found.
 Bowden disappears after a mail bomb addressed to him explodes at the dig site, and Borlú realises that people connected to the Orciny theory are being targeted.
-Meanwhile, Corwi investigates links between Yorj Syedr, a high-profile nationalist politician in Besźel, and American entrepreneur Mike Gorse.
-Borlú tracks down the anonymous woman who tipped him off, Mahalia's best friend Yolanda, who went into hiding after her murder.
+Meanwhile, Corwi investigates links between Yorj Syedr, a high-profile nationalist politician in Besźel, and American entrepreneur Mike Gorse, who controls a mega corporation dominating the landscape.
+Borlu tracks down the anonymous woman, her best friend Yolanda, who tipped him off that Mahalia died because she discovered the truth.
+She went into hiding after her murder.
 With Dhatt's help, he smuggles Yolanda into Besźel, but she is killed by an armed man who attacks the border checkpoint.
 Borlú shoots him from Ul Qoma to save Corwi, disrupting the border between the cities and causing both sides to momentarily see one another.